 You should also keep in mind that there are a lot of ways to stretch your dollar during the holidays.
 Take a look at shops’ holiday sales and pay attention to clearance items.

 Want more tips on how to manage your money during the holidays?
 Check out this video of First Alliance Credit Union members sharing even more holiday money management advice on KIMT News 3!

 Now that you’ve set your limits, stick to them.
-Get the total amount you’re going to spend from the bank, and use it for all your Christmas shopping.
+Get the total amount you’re going to spend from the bank or credit union, and use it for all your Christmas shopping.
 Make a promise with yourself that once the money is gone, your shopping is done.